Lanchester Ten: Engine

-A 1287 cc, 40 b.h.p. (at 4,000 r.p.m.) version was produced, with a 7.4:1 compression ratio, and 60 lbs. ft. maximum torque at 2,000 r.p.m.
+A 1287 cc, 40 b.h.p. (at 4,000 r.p.m.) engine sharing no components was used in the postwar LD10, with a 7.4:1 compression ratio, and 60 lbs. ft. maximum torque at 2,000 r.p.m.
+A 1444cc enlarged version of the 1203cc design was used from late 1936 to 1939 and the LA10 shown in the photo accompanying this article is fitted with the 11hp engine.

-The overhead valves had single springs but there were return springs to keep the rockers to the pushrods.
-Engine accessories were mounted: distributor on a level with the cylinder head, the coil just in front.
+The overhead valves had single springs but there were return springs to keep the rockers to the pushrods.The valve springs can be replaced without removing the head because circlips on the valve stem prevent them falling.Engine accessories were mounted: distributor on a level with the cylinder head, the coil just in front.
 The petrol pump, oil filter and oil diprod were mounted aft of the distributor.

 Engine timing was by chain.
-The flywheel and gearbox formed a single unit with the engine which was slightly inclined and held to the chassis at four points on rubber.
+The flywheel and gearbox formed a single unit with the engine which was slightly inclined and held to the chassis at four points on rubber for the 1932/33 models thereafter with a fifth rubber support under the gearbox on all subsequent models.

 Transmission

 This was the first small car to have the Daimler fluid flywheel transmission.

 The preselection finger and thumb lever was just under the steering wheel on the near side and so worked by the left hand.
 There was a stop for reverse.

 Power was delivered to the wheels by Daimler fluid flywheel and Wilson four-speed preselective self-changing gearbox through a propeller shaft which was open and had mechanical joints.
 The back axle had half-floating underslung worm drive.